 Chair/Professor, Military Science

-Major Daniel Sundberg is a native of Isanti, MN.
-After graduating high school in 1999, MAJ Sundberg attended St. Norbert College in De Pere, WI.
-Dan joined ROTC at St. Norbert College his freshman year as a non-scholarship cadet.
-During his freshman year Dan applied for and received a three year ROTC scholarship.
-MAJ Sundberg graduated from St. Norbert College in 2003 with a degree in economics and was immediately commissioned as a 2nd Lieutenant in the Field Artillery branch.
-The army has presented Major Sundberg with many opportunities to advance his studies and see the world.
-MAJ Sundberg earned a Master's Degree in Policy Management from Georgetown University in 2013 through the Army's Joint Chiefs of Staff, Office of the Secretary of Defense, Army Staff Internship Program.
-Upon completion of his Master's Degree, he worked in the Pentagon for the Office of the Secretary of Defense - Policy and in the Army Staff for the Deputy Chief of Staff - Intelligence.
-In his first fifteen years of service in the Army, Dan has been afforded opportunities to travel to over 30 different countries on five continents.
-Major Sundberg's tenure in the Army includes tours to Germany, Iraq, Afghanistan, Kuwait, and Poland in support of four named operations: Operation Iraqi Freedom, Operation Enduring Freedom (2x), Operation Spartan Shield, and Operation Atlantic Resolve.
-He has been assigned to the 1st Infantry Division in Germany; 10th Mountain Division at Fort Drum, NY; and the 4th Infantry Division at Fort Carson, CO.
-He considers it a tremendous honor to be selected as the Professor of Military Science at the University of South Dakota to develop the Army's next generation of warrior leaders.
-Major Sundberg is married to the former Laura Secor of Fargo, North Dakota.
-They have three children: Maggie (5), Gavin (3), Abigail (3 months).
-Major Sundberg enjoys spending time with his family, running, fishing, and hunting.
+Lieutenant Colonel (LTC) Daniel Sundberg is a native of Isanti, Minnesota.
+LTC Sundberg attended St. Norbert College in De Pere, Wisconsin where he joined ROTC as a non-scholarship freshman cadet.
+The following year he received a three year ROTC scholarship.
+LTC Sundberg graduated from St. Norbert College in 2003 with a Bachelor of Arts degree in Economics and was immediately commissioned as a 2nd Lieutenant in the Field Artillery branch.
+LTC Sundberg earned a Master of Policy Management degree from Georgetown University in 2013 through the Army's Joint Chiefs of Staff, Office of the Secretary of Defense, Army Staff Internship Program.
+Upon completion, he worked at the Pentagon for the Office of the Secretary of Defense - Policy and in the Army Staff for the Deputy Chief of Staff - Intelligence.
+LTC Sundberg's tenure includes tours to Germany, Iraq, Afghanistan, Kuwait, and Poland in support of four named operations: Operation Iraqi Freedom, Operation Enduring Freedom (2x), Operation Spartan Shield, and Operation Atlantic Resolve.
+He has been assigned to the 1st Infantry Division in Germany; 10th Mountain Division at Fort Drum, New York; and the 4th Infantry Division at Fort Carson, Colorado.
+LTC Sundberg considers it a tremendous honor to be selected as the Professor of Military Science at the University of South Dakota to develop the Army's next generation of warrior leaders.
+LTC Sundberg is married to the former Laura Secor of Fargo, North Dakota; they have three children.
+LTC Sundberg enjoys spending time with his family, running, fishing, and hunting.